By Beth Kennedy

 Nowadays, signalling takes many shapes and forms!
 People want to signal for various reasons including finding friends and partners, as well as showing others that they’re part of the LGBTQI+ family or even just someone safe to talk to in the street.

 We’re not saying all LGBTQI+ people wear certain things to signal to others...it’s just there are some clothing and accessory choices that are far more prevalent with LGBTQI+ people.
 Much of the time, we are signalling without even knowing it!
+A great example of this is the rainbow - and of course the pride flag uses different colours of the rainbow to represent different groups.
+GFW Clothing features a rainbow on some of its Print; there is a black and a white shirt which uses rainbow buttons, the merfolk shirt and unicorn shirts have nods to the rainbow too, subtlety worked in to the design.

 If you’re a queer femme woman, how can you let people know without telling people?
 Some of you may have experienced the “you don’t look gay” thing and it can be very frustrating, especially if you’re looking to meet other likeminded women.
 Never fear, nails could be the solution!
 If you’re femme and you’re into manicures then femme flagging using your nails could be just the thing you’re looking for.
 We think of it as poking the very real issue of femme invisibility right in the eye with a well-manicured finger.